 From time to time, emergency situations may arise which require that a procurement be made without following normal purchasing procedures.
 Emergency situations should be restricted to those times when delay in completing the procurement could result in jeopardy to persons or property.
 In addition, the situation leading to the emergency should be one that could not be normally anticipated.
-If an emergency situation occurs, it must be documented and this documentation must be attached to the purchase order or placed in the procurement file.
+If an emergency situation occurs, it must be documented, and this documentation must be attached to the purchase order and placed in the procurement file.
 The procurement must be approved by the Director of Procurement, Vice President of Administration and/or Chief Executive Officer.

 Emergency procurements shall, to the extent that time permits, follow regular procurement guidelines concerning the solicitation of quotes and the approval of the procurements.
 A written memorandum justifying the emergency nature of the procurement shall be maintained in the procurement file.
-In all cases of emergency purchases, solicitations should be requested from as many potential sources as is practicable under the circumstance, if soliciting from only one source a Sole Source justification in writing must accompany the procurement documentation, and prepare a Cost /Price Analysis.
+In all cases of emergency purchases, solicitations should be requested from as many potential sources as is practicable under the circumstance and a cost and price analysis must be prepared.
+If soliciting from only one source, a Sole Source justification in writing must accompany the procurement documentation.